geobro1992/geobro1992.github.io/_research/flatwoods.md

 We found that population growth was most sensitive to the survival of adults in the terrestrial environment, suggesting that common forms of management (e.g., rearing larvae in cattle tanks) may be insufficient to maintain population viability.

 Scaling up from individual populations to the landscape level, I developed one of the first spatially-explicit metapopulation models for a pond-breeding amphibian (Aquat.
 Conser.
 2019), and developed a protocol to guide future reintroduction efforts (PeerJ 2021).

+Ultimately, this body of work informed several of the recovery criteria outlined in the recovery plan for flatwoods salamanders, and was used to develop the recovery implementation strategy.
 <br>
 <br>